feathersjs/docs/api/databases/sequelize.md

 > For more information about models and general Sequelize usage, follow up in the [Sequelize documentation](http://docs.sequelizejs.com/en/latest/).

-## A quick note about `raw` queries

-By default, all `feathers-sequelize` operations will return `raw` data (using `raw: true` when querying the database).
-This results in faster execution and allows feathers-sequelize to interoperate with feathers-common hooks and other 3rd party integrations.
-However, this will bypass some of the "goodness" you get when using Sequelize as an ORM:

- - custom getters/setters will be bypassed
- - model-level validations are bypassed
- - associated data loads a bit differently
- - ...and several other issues that one might not expect

-Don't worry!
-The solution is easy.
-Please read the guides about [working with model instances](#working-with-sequelize-model-instances).

 ## API

 ### `service(options)`